Introduction

 Within the worksheet, you write down your negative thoughts about past or future situations to deliberately compare and contrast them with alternative perspectives.
 These alternative perspectives should be rational and realistic, so that you are able to believe them, rather than unrealistically positive.

-Such thoughts, which may have become automatic or habitual can then begin to be “challenged”, or “reframed”, by considering other information which may not be being fully attended to or was previously discounted.
+Such thoughts, which may have become automatic or habitual can then begin to be “challenged”, or “reframed”, by considering the alternative perspectives.

 Its ok to be yourself

-Sometimes we fear that if people see our flaws and imperfections and they won’t want anything to do with us anymore.
-Everyone has flaws, quirks, imperfections!
-That’s what makes us human and interesting.
-Think about people you like, sometimes it’s the little things -special to them – that makes you like them.
+Sometimes we fear that if people see the real us, our anxiety, or hear our real thoughts and opinions, they won’t want anything to do with us anymore.
+Think about people you like, sometimes it’s their unique humanity, their way of being – including any flaws – that helps you like them more.
 See more on our page on self-esteem.

 Affirmations

-For some people affirmations can help by replacing negative thoughts with more self-compassionate ones – see www.socialanxietyinstitute.org – Being myself and www.aboutsocialanxiety.com – 100 Powerful Self Confidence Affirmations.
+For some people affirmations can help by replacing negative thoughts with more self-compassionate ones – see www.socialanxietyinstitute.org – Being myself.

 Remember, when working with your negative thoughts, the idea is not to convince yourself that everything is, was, or will be perfect.
 It is simply to develop a kinder and more balanced thought process which leads to more helpful patterns of thinking.